 This page shows all other previous transactions for the logged-in user.
+Note the Show Giving For tabs which allow you to toggle between individual and business giving history.

 Manage Giving Profiles

 This page allows the guest to managing any scheduled transactions they have created.